What types of Surf are there, which one is yours?

 Bodysurf

-Here we have a really fun type of surfing, because you don’t need a lot of skill to do it, although you will have a constant activity in the water, so your physical condition must be top notch.
-It is about sliding the body directly on the sea, without the support of the board, but with a handboard and fins.
+Here we have a really fun type of surfing, because you don’t need a lot of skill to do it, although you will have a constant activity in the water, so your physical condition must be excellent.
+It is about sliding your body directly on the sea, without the support of the board, but with a handboard and fins.

 Kayak surf

-It is one of the most recent varieties of surfing.
-It was born with the idea of being able to move the kayak to the sea and take advantage of the force of the waves, together with the paddle, so that you can go at high speeds and perform all kinds of maneuvers just like with a board.
+This is one of the most recent varieties of surfing.
+It emerged with the idea of being able to move the kayak to the sea and take advantage of the force of the waves, together with the paddle, so that you can go at high speeds and perform all kinds of maneuvers as with a board.

 Skimboarding

 Did you know that skateboarding also appears in the sea?
-The idea is to mix both sports by using a small board to jump, maneuver and play on the waves, right where they break.
-It consists of being able to wait on the shore for the right moment, so that you can then dive without fear.
+It is a mixture of both sports, using a small board to jump, maneuver and play on the waves, just where they break.
+It consists of being able to wait on the shore for the right moment, so that you can then jump without fear.

 Bodyboard

 Here we have the type of surfing that uses a small synthetic foam board without fins, which will be useful for you to move on the walls of the waves.
-It is similar to bodysurfing in the use of fins, in addition to the specific movements and body position, although within this classification you will also have other modalities:
+It is similar to bodysurfing in that it uses fin boosters, as well as specific movements and body position, although within this classification you will also have other modalities:

 Prone